Jetsurfingnation and its founder Mike Z are the leader in video reviews for petrol powered and electric surfboards.

 He is a passionate jetsurfer and together we could record amazing big wave jet surfing video in Nazare and even a mini course for waveriders!
 This was super fun experience.

-Mike Z, how often are you riding your own boards?
+How often are you riding the boards?

-I ride my own board as often as I can, however the area where I live in Portugal is very challenging with rough cold atlantic ocean, strong storms and winds.
+Jetsurfingnation: I ride my own board as often as I can, however the area where I live in Portugal is very challenging with rough cold atlantic ocean, strong storms and winds.

 Should I mention that big wave Nazare place is just 40 km from my house?